Mathey-Tissot: Present-day

-Mathey-Tissot makes and customizes watches with both mechanical and quartz movements.
 Mathey-Tissot no longer produces its own watch movements in house.
-The company's logo is similar to the "peace symbol" of the Campaign for Nuclear Disarmament, but turned upside-down, with the words Mathey-Tissot in manuscript, above the printed words "since 1886".
+Instead, the company customizes mechanical and quartz watches with movements sourced from others.
+Its logo is similar to the "peace symbol" of the Campaign for Nuclear Disarmament, but turned upside-down, with the words Mathey-Tissot in manuscript, above the printed words "since 1886".

-The name of Mathey-Tissot is registered with the World Intellectual Property Organization, under the company name E. Mathey-Tissot & Co SA, of Boulevard de Pérolle, Fribourg, Switzerland.
+The name of Mathey-Tissot is registered with the World Intellectual Property Organization, under the company name E. Mathey-Tissot & Co.
+SA, of Boulevard de Pérolle, Fribourg, Switzerland.